Winston-Salem, North Carolina

 The short-term contract, among other components, required Flying Compass to make recommendations regarding the department’s internal and external role, its function and to oversee the following:

 - Departmental workflow

 - The CVB’s website

-The first order of business was to establish communication standards and baseline systems so a temp staffing the department would have a framework to operate within.
+The first order of business was to establish communication standards and baseline systems so a temp worker staffing the department would have a framework to operate within.
+This included: